henriqueocosta/d3-magicEden-tests-henrique/README.md

 - TC010 - Search for an item that does not exists

 ## Notes
-This website needs an update on the selectors to add unique attributes such as ***data-testid*** it is important for the tests reliability.
+- This website needs an update on the selectors to add unique attributes such as ***data-testid*** it is important for the tests reliability.
 Doing it, the automation won't break due to a class, text or order changes for example.
 It also needs a refactor of the Search feature to prevent if from keep searching while the user is typing, or create a pagination function, so it won't be sending API requests all the time.
+- The choosen viewport is the most used one according to the hobo-web.co